plmercereau/NixOS/README.md

 ### Final steps after booting the OS

+You should now be able to connect to the newly installed system with ssh, using the local IP address which you noted down before the reboot.

 Check that we are on the correct nix channel
 ```
 sudo nix-channel --list